bottlepy/bottle/apidoc/tutorial.rst

 Generating content
 ==============================================================================

 The `WSGI specification`_ expects an iterable list of byte strings to be returned by your application and can't handle unicode, dictionaries or exceptions.
+File objects will be handled as iterables in *pure* WSGI, with no conditional caching or ``Content-Length`` calculation.
 Bottle automatically tries to convert anything to a WSGI supported type, so you don't have to.
 The following examples will work with Bottle, but won't work with pure WSGI.